barryclark/jekyll-now/FPV-getting-started-gear.md

 * Total would be $345 with the same cheap Mobula6 drone.
 With either of theses setups ($345-$540), you would be able to record footage in two ways: with the goggle's DVR function, or you can put a microSD card into the drone.

 Drone setups become a lot more expensive when you try to make them capable of going 100MPH+, add GoPro cameras to your drone shopping list or try to make a drone have a range of 4+ miles with a long range Crossfire VTX (video transmitter).
-But your controller and your FPV Goggles will be able to connect to any FPV drone.
-That's why I put the real deal for the goggles and controller but a simple, $100 drone (in the "tiny whoop" category of drones) for my recommended beginner setup.
+Your controller and your FPV Goggles will be able to connect to any FPV drone.
+That's why I put the real deal for the controller and goggles but a simple, $100 drone (in the "tiny whoop" category of drones) for my recommended beginner setup.
 Every time you crash your $400 custom built drone, you risk needing to replace a motor or propellors.
 The inexpensive and semi-crash-resistant tiny whoop is a great learner's drone.

 ___

 > **That concludes the abbreviated shopping list**.
 The rest of this page will discuss different options for different drones, different controllers and different goggles.
 Thanks for reading!
-If you use any of the links on this page to purchase a drone/controller/goggles of your own, thank you!
-[Click here](#recommendations-based-on-budget) to skip to the summary.
+If you use any of the links on this page to purchase a drone/controller/goggles of your own, a special thanks to you! [**Click here**](#recommendations-based-on-budget) to skip to the summary.

 ___